UPDATED: SEPTEMBER 23, 2022 | 2 MIN READ

 If you have bad credit, you can try to find insurance without a credit check.

 |Company||Average Premium (Annually)|

 Average Cost of Car Insurance In Alaska By Driving Record

 Alaska drivers with a speeding ticket experience an average 19% premium increase.
 An accident in Alaska will send your rates skyrocketing with a 40% increase.
-As with other states, a DUI/DWI will lead to a large premium increase.
+A DUI/DWI will lead to a large premium increase as with other states.